djshaji/amp-rack/docs/faqs.md

 ### How do I record audio?
 Click on the record button to enable recording before you turn on the effect engine.

-:bulb: You cannot turn recording on or off while the effect engine is running.
+💡 You cannot turn recording on or off while the effect engine is running.

-:bulb: You can record a backing track with chords or rhythm which can be played on loop.
+💡 You can record a backing track with chords or rhythm which can be played on loop.

 ![rec](https://user-images.githubusercontent.com/17184025/179393528-8ca73cf4-a0b5-4218-b312-12f857913e27.jpg)

 ### How do I change the audio recording format?
-Go to Settings :left_right_arrow: Export Settings :left_right_arrow: Audio Export Format
+Go to Settings → Export Settings → Audio Export Format

 ### What are presets?
 Presets are plugin settings which you can save for use later.
 When you save a preset, the entire effect engine configuration is saved.